jfree/jfreechart/maven/README.txt

 pom-javafx.xml - builds JFreeChart including JavaFX support
                  (jfreechart-1.5.x.jar).
 This requires JDK 1.8.0_40 or later.

-pom-nb.xml - a pom file for use in NetBeans.
-Defines the dependencies required
+pom-dev.xml - a pom file for use in Maven-enabled IDEs such as NetBeans.
-             by the demo files, and includes the demo source files in the build.
+              Defines the dependencies required by the demo files, and includes the demo source files in the build.
 This build includes JavaFX support, and so requires JDK 1.8.0_40 or later.